rhosocial/go-dag/workflow/standard/channel/README.md

 # channel

 The `channel` package is designed to manage the channels between workflow transits.
 It provides a structure to handle directed acyclic graphs (DAGs) representing workflows, with nodes and edges indicating the flow and dependencies between different tasks or stages.

+The name "channel" for this package is chosen because it aligns with the central concept of utilizing channels to facilitate the flow of data between different stages or tasks within a workflow.
+Additionally, it serves to distinguish this package's functionality, which focuses on managing the flow and dependencies represented by directed acyclic graphs (DAGs), from other components such as the graph itself and the workflow transit.

+This package has been fully interface-based.
+If the provided structures in the package do not meet your requirements, you have the flexibility to implement your own structures based on the interfaces DAG, Node, and Transit.
+On the other hand, you can also independently utilize this package for other purposes, leveraging its functionality for managing directed acyclic graphs (DAGs) representing workflows or any other relevant scenarios.

 ## Features